 - Use your chair’s armrests.
 By resting your arms on the armrests, you take the tension off your shoulder region and prevent muscular tension.

-- Observe the 60 – 30 – 10 rule: spend 60% of your time sitting, 30% standing and 10% moving around.
+- Observe the 60 – 30 – 10 rule: spend 60% of your time sitting, 30% standing, and 10% moving around.
 I recommend you spend 15 minutes every hour standing at your workplace.

 - Stand while you’re on the ‘phone or take the stairs instead of the elevator.
-A brief stroll during a lunch break not only clears the head, it also relaxes your back.
+A brief stroll during a lunch break not only clears the head, but it also relaxes your back.

 - Leave the car at home more often and ride your bike to work if within close proximity.
 If you use public transportation, get off a stop earlier and walk the rest of the way to work.